 A reticulated Cerussite from Broken Hill that has a small bit of green color included in some areas.
 Attractive and a bit different for the locale, this is not perfect on the outer edges but the main snowflake areas are quite fine.

-Wulfenite with Mimetite crystals
+HOLD Wulfenite with Mimetite crystals